-Materiality MHUF 329

-Determination 5% of the profit before tax

-Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
+Materiality MHUF 436 Determination Adjusted, 5% of the separate profit before tax Rationale for the materiality benchmark applied We chose separate profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
+The separate profit before tax was adjusted in the calculation for the individual items incurred during the financial year (the amount of extra profit tax and extraordinary OBA payment recognised as expenses).
 We chose 5%, which is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.